Pratyush1606/yt_videos_fetcher/README.md

 ### **GET** /videos/search_videos

-This API returns the stored video data in a paginated response sorted in descending order of published datetime.
+This API is used to search the stored videos using their title and description using a search query.
 **Example Request**

 ```js